mvolkmann/blog/src/prolog.md

 DCGs are enabled by default in SWI-Prolog, but not in all Prolog implementations.
-To enable DCGs, it may be necessary to include the `dcg` library with `:- use_module(library(dcgs)).`
+To enable DCGs, it may be necessary to include the `dcgs` library with `:- use_module(library(dcgs)).`
 This can be added to the configuration file for a Prolog implementation so the `dcg` library is always available.